I typically make it a habit to frequent a variety of businesses within one vertical, as opposed to sticking to one brand or company.

-Yet, so many times I’ve walked out – even when the place is dead – and the staff is busy busing tables, making coffee, talking amongst each other, or other busy work that needs to get done yet doesn’t directly produce a customer.
+Yet, so many times I’ve walked out—even when the place is dead—and the staff is busy busing tables, making coffee, talking amongst themselves, or doing other busy work that, yes, needs to get done, but doesn’t directly produce a customer.

 I know… I know… the staff is hard to train and they couldn’t care less about the customer and you’ve told them a thousand times to say bye and golly they just don’t seem to listen!
 Well then, Mr. Business owner, either FIX the problem, or FIRE the problem.

 I don’t mean to sound negative, but blaming the staff is poor business management and nothing more than passing the buck.
 Own your business, own the results, and own the process.
-It’s YOUR business, not the staffs, and it’s up to you to make sure you’ve got great culture who believes in what you believe.
+It’s YOUR business, not the staff’s, and it’s up to you to make sure you’ve got a great culture and staff who believe in what you believe.